bhavul/automated-google-auth-vpn/README.md

 `python3 connect-vpn.py`

-In case you wish to run it as a background process instead of keeping your terminal tab busy, you can run it like this :
+Note that this will occupy one of your terminal and push all the logs in there itself.
+If you wish to keep this all in background, I suggest to use tmux / screen and launch this there.

+You can also push all logs to a file like so :

-`python3 connect-vpn.py >> vpn.log 2>&1`
+`python3 connect-vpn.py > vpn.log 2>&1`

 ## What's the point of this?